EvgeniyMukhamedjanov/liquid-ajax-cart/docs/index.md

 ---
 layout: full
 homepage: true
-description: A Javascript library for building an Ajax cart using Liquid templates in Shopify
+description: A Javascript library for building an AJAX carts using Liquid templates in Shopify
 disable_anchors: true
 ---